Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability

 as well as deletions from the set $S$.

 Mortensen~\cite{Mortensen06} and Chan and Tsakalidis~\cite{ChanT17} showed how to construct such a data structure $\OR$ for any set $S$ of size $n$ in time and space $\Oh(n \log^{d-1} n)$, deletion time $\Oh( \log^{d-1} n)$ and query time $\Oh(\log^{d-1} n + k)$, where $k$ denotes the output size of the query.
-(These works obtain even stronger results, however, we use simplified bounds for ease of presentation.) \optmarvin{state somewhere that we do not really optimize $\log$-factors? (only a bit)}
+(These works obtain even stronger results, however, we use simplified bounds for ease of presentation.)

 [2]{{#1 \rightsquigarrow #2}} [3]{{#1 \rightsquigarrow #2 \rightsquigarrow \dots \rightsquigarrow #3}} [3]{{#1 \rightsquigarrow_{#3} #2}}